MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ## Introduction

 A while ago, I wrote a type-2 AMD hypervisor to dynamically analyze anti-cheats and hide internal cheats.
 I no longer want to treat protected software as a black box, which is why I stopped working on this project to study other topics such as deobfuscation.
-This is by no means a mature hypervisor that intercepts every guest hardware call.
+This is by no means a mature hypervisor that intercepts every special guest instruction.
 For larger projects and stable tool development, it's better to modify KVM and build your tools using KVM's interface.
 Although KVM has its advantages, ForteVisor will always be useful for me for building minimal, stealthy, dynamic analysis tools and writing hacks.

 I will outline the implementation details of my AMD hypervisor, and explain some potential issues throughout the process.

 ## Virtual machine setup

-### Loading the HV driver
+### Loading the hypervisor

 To start off, I tried to load my hypervisor with KDMapper but I got some mysterious crashes.
 The crash dump was corrupted, so it didn't give me any helpful information.
 Why didn't I crash when using OSRLoader?

 Apparently, The reason why it was crashing was because I was running all my initialization code and setting up guest page tables from within kdmapper's process context.
 After guest mode is launched, the KDmapper process exits from inside guest mode, but the host page tables are still using the old CR3 of kdmapper!
-I fixed this by launching my hypervisor from a system thread, so that my hypervisor host can be safely mapped into the page tables of the system process, which never exits.
+I fixed this by launching my hypervisor from a system thread, so that my hypervisor host can be mapped into the page tables of the system process, which never exits.